 The PGA Institute Campus is located at the PGA Learning Hub at Sandhurst Golf Club.
-Sandhurst offers championship golf facilities to students all year round, with golf access to the practice range and both the Champions Course and North Course.
+Sandhurst offers championship golf facilities to students all year round, with golf access available to the practice range and both the Champions Course and North Course.

 Accommodation & Transport